KingGenius5/Live-Updates-Scraper/README.md

 A web-scraper for dynamic webisites.

-Will be scraping the NYT for coronavirus updates.
+Will be scraping NYT for updates in general.